sighupio/fury-kubernetes-logging/katalog/opensearch-triple/README.md

 ## Configuration

-Fury distribution OpenSearch Single is deployed with the following configuration:
+OpenSearch Triple is deployed with the following configuration:

 - OpenSearch cluster with `3` nodes
 - Listens on port `9200` for client connections